-- 1 teaspoon monk fruit sweetener or any Keto-friendly sweetener you prefer
+- 1 teaspoon monk fruit sweetener or substitute any Keto-friendly sweetener you prefer

 - Allow the cream cheese to come to room temperature, or remove it from the foil wrapped and microwave it for about 30 seconds to soften it.

 - Add the freeze dried strawberries to a blender or food processor.
 Pulse until broken down into a powder.
-If using fresh strawberries, mash them well with a fork.
+If using fresh strawberries, mash them well with a fork or mince with a sharp knife.
 If using frozen strawberries, let them defrost first, drain any excess liquid, then mash with a fork.